cosmic-zip/maidz/README.md

 **Hardware Keyloggers**

 There is also an ever growing number of hardware keyloggers.
-Some of which use wiﬁ.
+Some of which use wifi.
 And some of them can be planted inside your keyboard so you wouldn't even notice them if you inspected your hardware from the outside.

 ### Defense against Hardware Keyloggers